 If you were playing it safe, you’d go into the lab throughout the week to try to make some progress—or at least generate some questions for the following Friday.
 Unfortunately, if you failed to do this, you were shit out of luck.

 Now, I could totally rant about a lot of other things like the “faculty” or the “grading”, but that would mostly be a waste of time.
 After all, the real reason I hated this class was because I was stuck working with faulty hardware.
 Sometimes boards would just fail, and I’d have no idea.
-I’d just be stuck in a 10-minute compile loop where I’d stare at code, make a minor change, play some soccer physicsOpens in a new tab., and pray everything worked.
+I’d just be stuck in a 10-minute compile loop where I’d stare at code, make a minor change, play some soccer physics, and pray everything worked.

 At one point, I spent a long day trying to get a motor to spin.
 When I had an epiphany that the motor might have been blown, I tried passing current through it: it was dead.
 That event alone made me swear off hardware.